Livorno, Suriname

-Livorno is a resort in Suriname, located in the Paramaribo District.
+Livorno (Note: Ofriti, Lafendro, Lepondro) is a resort in Suriname, located in the Paramaribo District.
 Its population at the 2012 census was 8,209.

 The resort consists of the neighbourhoods Livorno and Bethesda.
 Livorno is a former sugar plantation founded in 1819 by F. Cassali from Livorno, Italy.
 Bethesda was the location of a leper colony which had been at that location between 1933, and 1962.
 Livorno is close to the harbour, and home to small industry.